Philosophy Curriculum

 Epistemology deals with the nature of knowledge: What is knowledge?
 How is it derived?
 And how is it validated?
 These are inarguably the most important questions for our species because, without correct answers to them, we are at best misguided and at worst self-destructive (and other-destructive).

-An objective epistemology depends on an objective metaphysics: It is the job of consciousness to grasp its surroundings, as well as the nature of reality, in a non-contradictory way (i.e., develop principles, test hypotheses, formulate theories, derive laws, and so forth).
+An objective epistemology depends on an objective metaphysics.
+Consciousness can grasp its surroundings, as well as the nature of reality, in a non-contradictory way (i.e., develop principles, test hypotheses, formulate theories, derive laws, and so forth).
 Without a firm and knowable reality containing no contradictions, reason would not be a valid and reliable method of comprehension; in fact, nothing would.

-Reason is the process by which we utilize sense data that is combined into perceptions.
-From there we conceptualize this information.
-We check it with other ideas and with our experiences.
-The mental method by which we can vet this process for errors is logic.
+Reason is the process by which we utilize sense data that’s been combined into perceptions.
+From there we conceptualize this information, and we can check it with other ideas and with our experiences.
+The mental method by which we can vet this process for errors and inconsistencies is logic.

 Ethics

 Ethics deals with both the theoretical and practical aspects of moral codes and moral systems.
 Values and virtues are defined and outlined with ethical theory.
-(Needs and strategies are their psychological counterparts.)
+(Needs and strategies can be viewed as their psychological counterparts.)

 Since ethics does not occur in a vacuum, what is its primary purpose?
-By grasping an objective metaphysics and epistemology, we can discover the purpose of ethics for conceptual beings such as ourselves.
+By grasping an objective metaphysics and epistemology, we can discover the purpose of ethics for conceptual beings such as ourselves: to flourish and to be happy.

 An ethics of rational self-interest is justified and validated on the basis of its service to each person’s life and well-being.
-This acknowledges each person’s independent existence, thereby honoring our interdependence without sacrifice.
-We each think and feel for ourselves; no one else can do these activities for us, though they can empathize and assist us, or they can try to coerce us.
-By the same token, no one can make our choices of values and virtues for us, though they can provide examples for us (or not), and we can rely on trustworthy others for guidance, or we can surrender our autonomy and conform.
+This acknowledges each person’s independent existence, thereby honoring our relations with others (our interdependence) without sacrifice.
+We each think and feel for ourselves; no one else can do these activities for us, though they can empathize and assist us and, tragically, sometimes they can try to coerce us.
+By the same token, no one can make our choices of values and virtues for us, though they can provide examples for us (or not), and we can rely on trustworthy others for guidance, or we can surrender our autonomy and just conform (psychologically called “sitting on one’s needs”).

-An ethics of rational self-interest does not demand or require sacrifices of any kind—either of self to others or of others to self.
+An ethics of rational self-interest compassionately does not demand or require sacrifices of any kind—either of self to others or of others to self.
 By understanding what is objectively in our self-interest as human beings, we can develop win/win relationships based on exchange and appreciation of values and virtues, honoring the universality of human needs.
-Needless to say, humanity has yet to understand and integrate a non-sacrificial ethics, and we’ve been suffering the many consequences (individual, social, and systemic).
-We can finally change course.
+Tragically, humanity in general has yet to understand and integrate a non-sacrificial ethics, and we’ve been suffering major consequences on individual, social, and systemic levels.
+Now, we can finally help our species change course.

 Politics

-Plainly, we do not have a right to violate the rights of others.
-That would be terribly contradictory.
+To put it plainly, no person or group of people has a right to violate the rights of others.
+Though claiming such a “right” is terribly contradictory, it’s the costly status quo of present (and past) political systems.
 Rights are violated by the instruments of force, be they overtly physical, fraud, extortion, or punishment, such as via coercive law-enforcement.
 When a person’s will is negated by such tactics, an injustice occurs.
-Rights are violated when we are coerced by others to do or not do things (with or without the backing of the law).
+Rights are violated when we are coerced by others to do or not do things (with or without the backing of the law), as long as it’s not a situation of self-defense (or equitable defense of property).

 Esthetics

 Esthetics deals with the nature of beauty and artistic expression.
-Because we are conceptual beings, we can understand reality in a way that other animals cannot.
+Because we are conceptual beings, we can understand reality and the meaning of our lives, which non-reasoning creatures cannot.
 We can be thrilled by human achievement and strength of character, for example.
-And we can behold and enjoy a wonderful sunset.
+And we can behold an image of thousands of galaxies and enjoy a wonderfully colorful setting of our particular star, the Sun.

-In accordance with values and virtues, or needs and strategies, and the subconscious premises we have integrated, we determine various things to be artistic.
-We of course respond and are moved by many things in our lives.
-Ultimately, our tastes, what we consider beautiful or not, what inspires us or not, what touches our deepest essence and what does not, depend on our psychological constitution as well as personal, experiential, context.
+In accordance with our metaphysical premises, or worldview, our values and virtues, or needs and strategies, as well as our subconscious premises, we determine various things to be artistic.
+We of course respond to and are moved by countless things in our lives.
+Ultimately, our tastes, what we consider beautiful or not, what inspires us or not, what touches our deepest essence and what does not, depend on our psychological constitution and personal, experiential, context.

-As we also focus on our psychological evolution, we can embrace a philosophy that serves our well-being and happiness, so our value-judgments of art will be predominantly self-affirming and life-affirming.
+As we also focus on our psychological evolution, we can embrace an esthetics that honors our well-being and happiness, so our value-judgments of art will be predominantly self-affirming and life-affirming.

 art and beauty

 Art and the nature of beauty lie within the realm of esthetics.
-While myriad forms of art exist presently, just as many motivations for creating it exist too.
+Many motivations exist for the myriad forms of art.
 Most artists are driven by a passion to create and to express their various emotions through this medium.
-How they feel about themselves, about others, about society, about the world, and about life, all reveal themselves in types of art.
+How they feel about themselves, about others, about society, about the world, and about life, reveal themselves in art.

-Interestingly, a person can appreciate a work of art (for example, a song) for a very different reason than what the person who created it had in mind.
+Interestingly, a person can appreciate a work of art (for example, a song) for a very different reason than what its creator had in mind.
 Both the creation and the appreciation of art depend on many factors, both conscious and subconscious.
-One person may find a particular song energizing, while another may find it repulsive or annoying.
-Psychological and personal context matters a great deal in this regard.
+One person may find a particular song energizing, while another may find it repulsive or annoying; psychological and personal context matter.

 Art is also an achievement.
-It normally takes a lot of thought and time to create, though a bucket of paint splashed on a wall requires much less diligence than a multifaceted scenic mural.
+It normally takes a lot of thought and time to create, though a bucket of paint splashed on a wall requires hardly any effort compared to a multifaceted scenic mural.
 What we derive from the artistic experience matters.
 If it serves as “fuel for the soul,” as Ayn Rand championed, we can feel inspired and uplifted, reassured that we live in a comprehensible universe that provides enrichment and wonder.
-In contrast, if art arises from a self-diminishing or nihilistic realm, perhaps it can offer some visibility or understanding of suffering, in terms of mental confusion and dissonance.
+In contrast, if art arises from a self-diminishing or nihilistic perspective, perhaps it can only offer some visibility or understanding of suffering, in being a reflection of mental confusion and dissonance.

 Beauty is another topic that permeates our culture.
 Models seek to exhibit beautiful characteristics for us, though is there a standard of beauty beyond symmetry and certain proportions?
 For that matter what is the standard of ugly?
 Imagine going through life with the label “ugly” etched in the back of one’s mind?
 In what ways do such global evaluations get propagated?

 It’s easy to rely on conventional, socially acceptable notions of beauty (and ugliness) as substitutes for meaningful understanding.
 As conceptual creatures, how we determine and value beauty has much to do with our level on analysis.
 Looking deeper into the nature of things involves more pondering of beauty’s standards.
-Even though very few people find warthogs beautiful (or even not ugly), perhaps some zoologist or scientist sees exquisite qualities about them.
-So, beauty may be truly in the eyes of the beholder, as it reflects what he or she highly values and desires to experience more of.
+Even though very few people find warthogs beautiful (or even not ugly), no doubt some zoologist or scientist sees exquisite qualities about them.
+So, beauty may be truly in the eyes of the beholder, as it reflects what he or she highly values, seeks to reflect on, and desires to experience more of.

 artificial intelligence

 Those who have seen movies like The Terminator, The Matrix, I, Robot, Her, and Ex Machina, are aware that, sooner or later, AIs might become as computationally complex as us—and then, much more complex, yielding artificial general intelligence (AGI).
-AGI will be vastly more intelligent, more competent, and likely self-aware (though some researchers dispute this).
-A silicon-based “life form,” a self-replicating, self-maintaining—and self-improving—robot that thinks for itself, no doubt presents many serious ethical and existential issues.
-A couple insightful recent books that explore these profound issues are Our Final Invention: Artificial Intelligence and the End of the Human Era by James Barrat (https://en.wikipedia.org/wiki/Our_Final_Invention/) and Life 3.0: Being Human in the Age of Artificial Intelligence by Max Tegmark (https://en.wikipedia.org/wiki/Life_3.0/).
+AGI will be vastly more intelligent, more competent, and perhaps self-aware (though our experience of consciousness might not be possible in a non-biological process).
+A silicon-based “life form,” a self-replicating, self-maintaining—and self-improving—robotic system, which “thinks” for itself, no doubt presents many serious ethical and existential issues.
+A couple insightful books that explore these profound topics are Our Final Invention: Artificial Intelligence and the End of the Human Era by James Barrat (https://en.wikipedia.org/wiki/Our_Final_Invention/) and Life 3.0: Being Human in the Age of Artificial Intelligence by Max Tegmark (https://en.wikipedia.org/wiki/Life_3.0/).

 business and productivity

-Business and productivity follow from the creation of an economic environment, a place where humans can trade values using money (medium of exchange).
-In an economy we discover something to trade, be it labor, a service, a product, an idea, etc. The freer the market, the more chance our creativity is rewarded.
-Any business that is not concerned with making a profit will soon find itself wondering how it can continue without income.
-As an economy achieves a higher level of productivity, charitable funds and philanthropic ventures can arise.
+Business and productivity follow from the creation of an economic environment, a place where humans can trade values using money, the medium of exchange, maximizing efficiency.
+In an economy we discover and fashion things to trade, be they labor, services, products, ideas, etc. The freer the market, the more opportunities for our creativity to be expressed and valued.
+Absent statist coercion (which of course has hardly been absent in any economic sector, if only in the use of fiat currency), profit can be a direct indicator of satisfying particular desires and needs.
+Any business not making a profit will find itself strategizing how to continue, perhaps by using different ideas and employing different methods.
+An abundance of profit-making (in a free market) reflects a lot of desire and demand being fulfilled in the marketplace.
+As an economy achieves a higher level of productivity, many charitable funds and philanthropic ventures can also arise.

 Any at least semi-capitalistic economy will soon create more capital with which to work.
-When a business or individual innovates and accomplishes something in less time, more is available to create another innovation, and yet another.
+When a business or individual innovates and accomplishes something in less time and/or with less effort, more is available to create another innovation, and still another.
 This amounts to increases in productivity.
-For example, machine tools and machinery to fabricate parts save vast amounts of labor, granting more time to use our minds in creative ways and dedicate time to new tasks.
-Multiply this process many times in all varieties of division of labor and areas of specialization, and enormous amounts of wealth arise.
+For example, machine tools and machinery to fabricate parts have saved vast amounts of labor, granting more time to use our minds in other creative ways and dedicate to new tasks.
+This process happens in countless ways across many areas of specialization in the economy, giving rise to enormous amounts of wealth.

-Now, what to do with this “surplus” of money?
-People in a free market allocate it as they see fit, according to their desires, values, and needs.
-Unfortunately, this is not the case today.
-Government is the largest employer in America, taking annually about two trillion dollars from the market in taxes and many more trillion through fiat currency inflation, deficit spending, and massive debt—all of which remains a huge, unproductive weight around the neck of the economy.
-We can thank recent innovations in the information technology sectors, among other fields, for giving the economy the strength (via increases in productivity) to stagger forward, or at least stay on its feet—for the time being.
+Now, what do people do with all these “surpluses” of money?
+People in a free market can allocate it as they see fit, according to their needs, values, and desires.
+To our major misfortune, this is often not the case today.
+Government is the largest “employer” in America, annually expropriating trillions of dollars from people and businesses via taxation, diverting and destroying untold trillions via regulation and fiat-currency inflation, deficit spending, along with an enormous debt—all of which remains a giant, unproductive weight around the neck of the economy.
+Recent innovations in the information technology sector (among other fields of innovation), have bolstered the economy via increases in productivity.
+They have enabled the economy to keep staggering forward, or at least stay on its feet—for the time being.

-Furthermore, organizations in business need to evolve into a way of thinking, being, and operating that honors the invaluable principles of self-management, wholeness, and purpose, instead of hierarchies of distrust, alienation, and command-and-control functioning.
-This stage of respectful, highly enriching interpersonal functioning is called Teal, as explained by Laloux:
+Furthermore, and this will be just as amazingly beneficial as replacing age-old governmental systems with rights-respecting protection agencies, all organizations in business need to evolve into a healthy and harmonious way of thinking, being, and operating that honors the invaluable principles of self-management, wholeness, and purpose (instead of hierarchies of distrust, alienation, and command-and-control tactics).
+This new stage of respectful, highly enriching interpersonal functioning is called Teal, as explained and profiled by author Frederic Laloux, and it will bring about a future of endless flourishing for humans as well as ecosystems around our wondrous planet:

 https://www.strategy-business.com/article/00344/